exadg/exadg/README.md

-# ExaDG - High-order Discontinuous Galerkin for the Exa-scale
+# ExaDG - High-Order Discontinuous Galerkin for the Exa-Scale
 ExaDG is a software project written in C++ using state-of-the-art programming techniques.
 The software targets the numerical solution of partial differential equations in the field of computational fluid dynamics (CFD).

 ## Mission